-- Pancake batter (I used almond milk pancake batter, but feel free to use your favorite)
+- Pancake batter (I used almond milk pancake batter, but you can try oat milk pancakes or your own favorite)

 - Whipped cream